NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

   coordination (threads or MPI ranks writing to one file) is not the protocol's responsibility — see the Thread and Process Safety discussion in the Scaling Considerations section.
-- **Self-contained records.** Each `write_record()` call produces one complete boost binary archive prefixed by its `uint64_t` byte length.
-Readers use `read_next_record()` (which in turn uses `read_record_length()`) to consume one record at a time via a fresh `binary_iarchive` per record.
+- **Self-contained records.** Each `write_record()` call produces one prefix + id + payload sequence.
+The prefix's length fields tell a reader exactly how many bytes belong to this record, so the next record's prefix is always at a known offset from the current one.
-- **Truncation tolerance.** A partially-written trailing record — from a crashed writer or a torn filesystem append — is detected via a short read on the payload bytes (or a short read on the length prefix itself) and surfaces as a clean end-of-stream, not as an exception.
+- **Truncation tolerance.** A partially-written trailing record — from a crashed writer or a torn filesystem append — is detected via a short read at any field boundary (anywhere inside the prefix, the id bytes, or the payload bytes) and surfaces as a clean end-of-stream, not as an exception.
 Every complete record preceding the tear is readable.
+- **Magic-byte file identification.** The four bytes "NGSR" at offset 0 of every prefix make checkpoint files identifiable by external tooling without any library dependency.
+A reader encountering a non-NGSR magic at a record boundary throws with a clear "this is not a v0.2 record stream" diagnostic — corruption is distinguished from truncation.
+- **Cross-host portability.** The prefix's integer fields are written byte-by-byte in little-endian order, so the bytes on disk are identical regardless of host endianness or word size.
+The signed fields assume two's-complement representation; two canary tests in `test_bmi_protocols` verify this at run time on each deployment host.
+Payload portability is the model's responsibility — see `BMI_SERIALIZATION_PROTOCOL.md`.
 - **Uniqueness is a caller convention, not a protocol guarantee.** The save protocol does not check for, or prevent, duplicate `(id, time_step)` records — callers that fire `run()` twice at the same step for the same id will write two records.
-Well-behaved drivers are expected to produce exactly one record per `(id, time_step)` pair; restore tooling that encounters duplicates will return the first match found (for fixed-step and timestamp modes) or the highest step seen (for "latest" mode).
+Well-behaved drivers produce exactly one record per `(id, time_step)` pair;
+  restore tooling that encounters duplicates returns the first match found (for fixed-step and timestamp modes) or the highest step seen (for "latest" mode).
-- **Timestamp matching.** Restore may key on `timestamp` instead of `time_step`; the match is numeric (not string), done against the `int64_t` value parsed from `Context::timestamp`.
+- **Timestamp matching.** Restore may key on `simulation_timestamp` instead of `time_step`; the match is numeric (not string), done against the `int64_t` value parsed from `Context::timestamp`.
 The save and restore sides both parse their respective `timestamp` configuration strings through the same rule (`std::stoll`, with unparseable strings mapping to 0), so as long as the caller emits the same encoding on both sides, the round-trip is exact.

-See `include/utilities/bmi/serialization_record.hpp` for the `SerializationRecord` definition and the `write_record` / `read_next_record` / `read_record_length` helpers.
+See `include/utilities/bmi/serialization_record.hpp` for the `SerializationRecord` definition and the `write_record` / `read_next_record` / `read_record_length` / `read_record_metadata`
+helpers.
+The prefix layout itself lives in the library-internal header `src/utilities/bmi/wire_format.hpp`.

 ---